Diabetic Dogs Needed for Study that Could Reduce or Eliminate Insulin Injections

 While this particular gene therapy is novel, dogs treated with gene therapies in Barcelona, Spain have been followed for up to 8 years, with no evidence of adverse events.

-Ideal dogs are small breeds that have been recently diagnosed with diabetes.
-Families must be able to bring their pet to the ENDSULIN-designated clinic in Waunakee, WI, for the one-time treatment and five follow-up visits, and also provide follow-up information to the ENDSULIN research team.
+Ideal dogs are small, and have been recently diagnosed with diabetes.
+Families must be able to bring their pet to either the Boone or Waunakee, WI, clinics for the one-time treatment and five follow-up visits, and also provide follow-up information to the ENDSULIN research team.

 ABOUT ENDSULIN